samlangley1/Fund-View/README.md

 To get a local copy up and running follow these simple steps.

+Simple:

+- Clone the repository to your local machine
+- Open backend/params.py and enter your yahoo finance API key
+- From the root directory, run 'python main.py' (python command may differ depending on version)
+- See results!

+Docker:

 - Clone the repository to a local directory
 - Open backend/params.py and enter your yahoo finance API key
 - From the root directory, run the command 'sudo docker build -t fund-view .'